The Purpose of the CRASH Team

 Born of Need

 The CRASH Team is carefully designed to fill a gap in emergency response in the west country region, as identified by existing responders.
-With increasing emergency call volumes, durations, types and complexities, there is a clear and dire need for readily available, dedicated responders to be embedded within this increasingly busy and naturally hazardous region.
-By retaining responders with true experience, local knowledge, professional qualifications and expertise in complex skillsets imperative to successfully managing even the most difficult of emergency situations, the safety of the public and responders will be vastly improved and evolving emergency events better anticipated and managed when they occur.
+With increasing emergency call volumes, durations, types and complexities, there is a clear need for readily available specialized first responders to be embedded and available within this increasingly busy and naturally hazardous region.
+By retaining responders with experience, local knowledge, professional qualifications and expertise in complex skillsets imperative to successfully managing even the most difficult of emergency situations, the safety of the public and responders will be vastly improved and evolving emergency events better anticipated and managed when they occur.

 Increasing call volumes

 Emergency calls are on the rise.
-Local fire-rescue services responded to 23% more calls in 2024.
+Local fire-rescue services responded on average to 23% more calls in 2024 than in 2023.
+This is a trend continuing since 2020 across the region.

 Spanning over 6,000 square km of mountains, forests, rivers, grasslands, and backcountry, Alberta’s west-country region is where prairie meets mountain, and modern life meets wild, unpredictable nature.
 This area is defined by extreme terrain, breathtaking wilderness, and constant environmental change.